 - Communication and language

 - Physical Development

 - Personal, social and emotional development.

-There are also four areas through which the prime areas are strengthened and applied.
-These SPECIFIC AREAS are
+There are also four areas through which the prime areas are strengthened and developed, igniting children's curiosity and enthusiasm.
+These SPECIFIC AREAS are.

 - Literacy

 - Mathematics

 - Understanding the world

 - Expressive arts and design